ELEMENTARY - MIDDLE SCHOOL

 PHYSICAL EDUCATION AND HEALTH

 The health curriculum focuses on the wellness and education of the whole child: body, mind, and soul.
-In younger grades, health concepts are integrated into the science curriculum, whereas in fifth through eighth grade, students have a weekly same-sex class and teacher.
-Fitness concepts, nutritional guidelines, mental health and healthy relationships are the components of the class.
+In younger grades, health concepts are integrated into the science curriculum, whereas in fourth through eighth grade, students have a weekly same-sex class and teacher.
+Fitness concepts, nutritional guidelines, mental health, and healthy relationships are the components of the class.

 LIBRARY/MEDIA